EE-Drive/EE-Drive-Client/README.md

 ### Register a car

-By choosing a brand , model, and year .
+By entering a brand , model, year, and engine displacement .
 (These sections are necessary)

  <img src="images/screenshot_Register.png" alt="register">